Efficient leave-one-out cross-validation for Bayesian non-factorized normal and Student-t models: Abstract

 \section{Abstract}

 Cross-validation can be used to measure a model's predictive accuracy for the purpose of model comparison, averaging, or selection.
-Standard leave-one-out cross-validation (LOO-CV) requires the likelihood to be factorizable, but many important models in temporal and spatial statistics do not have this property.
-We derive how to compute and validate both exact and approximate LOO-CV for Bayesian non-factorizable models with a multivariate normal likelihood.
-In a case study, we apply this method to lagged simultaneously autoregressive (SAR) models.
+Standard leave-one-out cross-validation (LOO-CV) requires that the observation model can be factorized into simple terms, but a lot of important models in temporal and spatial statistics do not have this property or are inefficient or unstable when forced into a factorized form.
+We derive how to efficiently compute and validate both exact and approximate LOO-CV for any Bayesian non-factorized model with a multivariate normal or Student-\(t\) distribution on the outcome values.
+We demonstrate the method using lagged simultaneously autoregressive (SAR) models as a case study.